MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ms.localizationpriority: medium
 ---

-# Getting started with cross-play games
+# Setting up cross-play games targeting Xbox One and Windows 10

 A _cross-play game_ is a game that is released as an XDK-based Xbox One version and a UWP-based Windows 10 version, where both versions of the game share a single Title ID and a single Xbox Live services configuration such as multiplayer, game saves, achievements, and leaderboards.